Kingpin-Apps/django-sssoon/README.md

 =============

 Django-sssoon is a simple Django app to add beautiful coming soon webpage to your django website.
-This template is based on on Bootstrap 3 and designed by Bootstrapious.com.
+This template is based on on Bootstrap 3 and designed by [Creative Tim](https://www.creative-tim.com/).

 Detailed documentation is in the "docs" directory.